RegularStiv/540/README.md

 # Game Graphics Programming Engine
-This was created for IGME 540 Game Graphics Programming
+This was created for IGME 540 Game Graphics Programming.
+This project was specifically made for me to learn how DirectX 11 and HLSL.
+This project was created using my professors starter code which mainly created the window and enabled DirectX 11.
+Outside of that, the skybox, textures, 3d objects, lighting - everything was created by me using C++ or HLSL.

 The starter code was created by Chris Cascioli